h2oai/nitro/docs/theming.md

 ## Color Variables

-To use pre-defined, named colors that sit well with the app's theme, use *color variables*.
+*Color variables* are pre-defined, named colors that match the app's theme.

-Color variables take the form `var(--name)` or simply `$name`.
+Color variables take the form `var(--name)`, or simply `$name`.
 For example, you can use `var(--red)` or `$red` instead of hard-coded colors like `red` or `#ff0000` or `rgb(255,0,0)`.

-Color variables can be passed wherever colors are accepted, like `background`, `border`, `color`, and so on.
+Color variables can be passed wherever colors are accepted, like `background=`, `border=`, `color=`, and so on.

-There are 16 pre-defined *spectrum colors*, derived automatically from the theme's accent color, by matching its saturation and lightness.
-The naming of each color is indicative, and its hue might appear off depending on the position of the accent color's hue along the color spectrum.
+There are 16 pre-defined *spectrum colors*, derived automatically from the theme's accent color by matching its saturation and lightness.
+Spectrum colors are useful for data visualizations and infographics.
+The naming of each color is only indicative, and its hue might appear off depending on the position of the accent color's hue along the color spectrum.
 For example, `$red` could appear pink or orange!

 Additionally, there are pre-defined color variables for various *tones* of the theme's foreground (`$foreground`), background (`$background`) and accent (`$accent`) colors.
-Accent color tones are prefixed with `$accent-`, and neutral tones (grays) are prefixed with `$neutral-`.
+Accent tones are prefixed with `$accent-`, and neutral tones (grays) are prefixed with `$neutral-`.

 ```py